rahul-workdesk/Sales-Profit-Dashboard-PowerBI/README.md

 This project showcases an **interactive Sales and Profit Dashboard** built using **Power BI**.
 It provides insights into sales performance, profitability trends, and customer segments using data from the **Global Superstore dataset**.

-The goal is to help businesses make **data-driven decisions** by identifying top-performing regions, profitable product categories, and customer segments that contribute most to revenue and profit.
+The goal is to help businesses make **data-driven decisions** by identifying top-performing regions, profitable product categories, and customer segments that contribute most to the revenue and profit.

 ---